 There is no enacted state caregiver tax credit currently.
 Active legislative proposals:

-- The "Rural Caregiver Relief Act", would provide a $3,000 credit for caregivers providing 20+ hours/week of care to a qualified family member.
+- The "Rural Caregiver Relief Act" would provide a separate credit for caregivers in rural areas.
 Pending.

-- MPA Proposal #56, flagged as long-term; tax-and-finance integration challenges noted; not yet enacted.
+- The Master Plan for Aging's caregiver-credit proposal, flagged as long-term; not yet enacted.

-Some online sources cite a "temporary 2024 caregiver tax provision repealed December 31, 2026", verify any such claim against the specific Tax Law section and the FY 2026 Enacted Budget before relying on it.
+Some online sources cite a "temporary 2024 caregiver tax provision," verify any such claim against the specific New York Tax Law section and the FY 2026 Enacted Budget before relying on it.
 AARP NY has lobbied for the credit but does not claim it is current law.

 3.1 NHTD Waiver Respite